China reports drop in coronavirus cases, but scientists warn virus may spread easily

 On Wednesday, China's health authority released the sixth edition of its diagnostic criteria for the coronavirus, removing a category of cases diagnosed clinically, such as through chest X-rays, in Hubei.

-The Hubei health commission did not say in its statement if the sharp drop in the province's new confirmed cases on Wednesday was due to the change.
+The Hubei health commission did not say in its statement if the sharp drop in the province's new confirmed cases was due to the change.

-Excluding the deductions, the number of new cases on Wednesday stood at 628 - still a drop of more than 1,000 from the previous day.

-China is struggling to get its economy back on track after imposing severe travel restrictions to contain the virus, which emerged late last year in Hubei's capital Wuhan.
+China is struggling to get its economy back on track after imposing severe travel restrictions to contain the virus, which emerged late last year in Wuhan.

 Beyond mainland China, six people have died from the disease, and governments around the world are trying to prevent it from spreading into a global pandemic.